BetaThis is a new service – your feedback will help us to improve it.

 Student loans are valued in DfE’s annual accounts in line with the International Financial Reporting Standard (IFRS) 9, under which where future cash flows are discounted to measure the fair value of a financial asset, this should be done using the higher of the rate intrinsic to the financial instrument or the Her Majesty's Treasury (HMT) discount rate.
 For student loans the intrinsic rate would be the discount rate that gave a RAB or stock charge of 0%, so the HMT discount rate is used provided the RAB charge is greater than 0%.
 Should the HMT discount rate result in a RAB charge calculation giving a negative value then the intrinsic rate is used instead, meaning that that RAB charge will take a value of 0%.

-RAB and stock charge estimates require earnings and repayments forecasts covering the next 30-40 years.
+RAB and stock charge estimates require earnings and repayments forecasts covering the subsequent 40 years.
 These forecasts depend heavily on input data sources, modelling techniques and assumptions used in the model.
 Consequently, forecasts are inherently uncertain owing to the inevitable uncertainties associated with these sources, assumptions, and methods.
-For example, the model assumes that the distribution of future earnings paths will be similar to historic distributions derived from survey data and SLC administrative data, which will not necessarily be the case, particularly in the long term.
+For example, the model assumes that the distribution of future earnings paths will be similar to historic distributions derived from SLC and HMRC administrative data, which will not necessarily be the case, particularly in the long term.

 The model is dependent on the OBR macroeconomic forecasts that it uses to uprate earnings, calculate interest rates and repayment thresholds, and to discount future repayments to present values.
 Any significant changes to the economy from these forecasts could affect the repayments that will be made on student loans.

-Tables 5.2 includes a demonstration of the sensitivity of the Plan 1 stock charge, and the Plan 2 full-time and part-time higher education RAB charge, to variations in the OBR forecasts.
-The variations shown are larger than the changes that would typically be seen in OBR’s forecasts from one year to the next, although the OBR’s Economic and Fiscal Outlook 2021, for example, sees an increase in the RPI of almost 1pp in financial year 2021-22 relative to projections published in their Central Covid scenario.
-Table 5.2 shows that a 1pp lower Bank of England base rate from financial year 2020-21 onwards could increase the Plan 1 stock charge by up to 2pp.
-The effect of RPI being consistently higher by 1pp from 2020-21 results in an increase of RAB by 5pp for full time and by 2pp for part time Plan 2 loans.
-Earnings growth has an impact of 6pp for full time and 2pp for part time Plan 2 loans.
+Tables 5.2 includes a demonstration of the sensitivity of the Plan 1 stock charge, and the full-time and part-time higher education RAB charge for Plans 2 and 5, to variations in the OBR forecasts.
+Table 5.2 shows that a 1pp lower Bank of England base rate from financial year 2022-23 onwards could increase the Plan 1 stock charge by up to 2pp.
+The effect of RPI being consistently higher by 1pp from 2022-23 results in an increase of RAB by 6pp for full time and by 4pp for part time Plan 2 loans.
+The same scenario for earnings growth has an impact of 6pp for full time and 4pp for part time Plan 2 loans.
 The RAB charge of Plan 2 full time loans is more sensitive to the change in macroeconomic determinants than RAB charge of Plan 2 part-time loans.
 This is because the loan amounts are generally higher for full-time loans which results in longer repayment period and thus longer period over which the 1pp change in the determinant accumulates.